-When it comes to eating lunch at work, most of us (at least those of us who read Lunch It Punch It regularly) know that packing a lunch is almost always a healthier choice than heading to the fast food joint nearby.
+When it comes to eating lunch at work, most of us know that packing a lunch is almost always a healthier choice than heading to the fast food joint nearby.
 By bringing your lunch from home, you know exactly what foods and ingredients are included and what’s going in your body by the end of your lunch break.

 But what if what you’re packing just doesn’t seem all that healthy?
-What if you’re really trying to make changes in the New Year and don’t know where to start?
+What if you’re really trying to make changes and don’t know where to start?
 Packing a lunch takes commitment, but packing a healthy lunch takes dedication.